NaifatSelina/My-First-Project/README.md

 [Balsamiq](https://balsamiq.com/). - wireframes for webpage design.

-GitPod- used to create and update webpage.
+[GitPod](https://www.gitpod.io/). - used to create and update webpage.

 GitBash- used to push project to GitHub after changes through repositories.

-GitHub- stores and deploys the webpage.
+[GitHub](https://github.com/). - stores and deploys the webpage.

 [Back to Contents](<##contents>)